Tons of School-Based Counseling Games, Worksheets, and Activities!!!

 For Upper-Elementary and Middle School Students.
 Work on building conflict resolution skills with your counseling students/patients through this fun role play activity.
 Cut out the various scenarios and put in a hat or small box.

-You can either have students just answer what they would do…or have some fun and have 1-3 students act out the scenario and them answer or act out how they would resolve the conflict Use costumes, such as silly hats, button shirts, or glasses to add to the fun and engagement of the role play activity.
+You can either have students just answer what they would do…or have some fun and have 1-3 students act out the scenario and them answer or act out how they would resolve the conflict appropriately.
+Use costumes, such as silly hats, button shirts, or glasses to add to the fun and engagement of the role play activity.

 Social Story Coloring Book SELF-CONTROL… for hitting, poor self-regulation K-5